mrun1corn/bypass_hyperos_community_account/README.md

-thanks to Jaida Wu for this wonderfull stuff
+thanks to Jaida Wu for sharing this wonderfull way of unlocking bootloader without community account

 tested only on windows,
 just download and run the script with